-Most of us assume that when you want to get a pay increase, you you go back to school and work towards a Master of Business Administration (MBA). however, it can be prohibitively expensive if your employer doesn’t chip in—on average, about $100,000 to $200,000 for a masters degree.
+Most of us assume that when you want to get a pay increase, you go back to school and work towards a Master of Business Administration (MBA). however, it can be prohibitively expensive if your employer doesn’t chip in—on average, about $100,000 to $200,000 for a master’s degree.
 Even if your employer does pay a percentage or flat amount, the financial and personal undertaking of working towards an MBA can be rather daunting.
 So you may be wondering, is there another option towards this same goal?
 If you’ve ever applied for a job you’ve probably come across the “professional designations” drop-down tab on the application.
 Some professional designations you might already be familiar with.
-Take the CPA, or Certified Public Accountant, CPA is a pretty ubiquitous term, and synonymous with taxes.
-There exists designations for every industry, and if you’re not in the industry or new in your field you might not know them—like FRM or Lean Six Sigma Black Belt (no, that’s not a karate fraternity).
+Take the CPA, or Certified Public Accountant, a pretty ubiquitous term, and synonymous with taxes.
+There exist designations for every industry, and if you’re not in the industry or new in your field you might not know them—like FRM or Lean Six Sigma Black Belt (no, that’s not a karate fraternity).

 Professional designations are relatively cheap to get compared to MBA, only costing tens of thousands of dollars rather than hundreds.
 They also might be more suited for the job you’re currently doing or your future career.
 It might make more sense if you’re going into the alternatives industry to get your CAIA designation (Chartered Alternative Investment Analyst).
 To get a better handle on what exactly these professional designations are and what they’re best suited for, let’s take a look at some of the most popular ones in the investment industry.

 The Chartered Financial Analyst (CFA) program requires its candidates to have in-depth knowledge on broad scope of financial topics—economics, financial reporting, asset classes, portfolio management, and ethics to name a few.
 The CFA is often regarded as the “gold standard” and best prepares you for a career as a portfolio manager or research analyst.
-There are about 140,000 CFA institute members worldwide, and top 11 investment firms in the world employers CFA charterholders.
+There are about 140,000 CFA institute members worldwide, and the top 11 investment firms in the world employs CFA charterholders.
 In addition, in some countries, having a CFA charter will waive licensing exams for other investment certifications.
 The program is also relatively cheap compared to an MBA program.
 Pursuing a CFA costs anywhere from $2,400-$4,590 depending on scholarships and application deadlines.
 Last, according to a study conducted in 2005 by the CFA Institute, the median salary of a CFA charterholder versus a non-charterholder was 54 percent higher.